 Markham's water comes from Lake Ontario.
 It is treated in the City of Toronto and sometimes Peel Region.
-Water from Lake Ontario has many impurities.
-They can be harmful to us if we don’t clean the water.
-Impurities can be:
+Water from Lake Ontario has has contaminants that can be harmful to us if we don’t clean the water.
+These include:

 - Physical: materials that don't dissolve in water and make the water appear "dirty"